chinton01/School_District_Analysis/README.md

 # School_District_Analysis
-Overview of the school district analysis: Explain the purpose of this analysis.
+### Overview
+The purpose of this analysis was to create a disctrict analysis that showed statetasting results.
+The results showed an anomaly with Thomas High School thus a reanalysis was done to display any changes with the results.
 Results: Using bulleted lists and images of DataFrames as support, address the following questions.

 How is the district summary affected?